 Change access permissions, change mode.

 Syntax chmod [Options]...
 Mode [,Mode]... file... chmod [Options]...
 Numeric_Mode file... chmod [Options]... --reference=RFile file...
-Options -f, --silent, --quiet suppress most error messages -v, --verbose output a diagnostic for every file processed -c, --changes like verbose but report only when a change is made --reference=RFile use RFile's mode instead of MODE values -R, --recursive change files and directories recursively --help display help and exit --version output version information and exit
+Options -f, --silent, --quiet Suppress most error messages. -v, --verbose Output a diagnostic for every file processed. -c, --changes like verbose but report only when a change is made. --reference=RFile use RFile's mode instead of MODE values. -R, --recursive Change files and directories recursively.
+Take care to not run recursive chmod on the root '/' directory or any other system directory. --help Display help and exit. --version output version information and exit.

 From one to four octal digits